LeoniePhiline/axum-csrf-sync-pattern/README.md

 };
 ```

-For a full demo, have a look at the [cross-site example project](https://github.com/LeoniePhiline/axum-csrf-sync-pattern/tree/main/examples/cross-site).
+For a full demo, run the [cross-site example project](https://github.com/LeoniePhiline/axum-csrf-sync-pattern/tree/main/examples/cross-site).
+You will find the interactive demo at [http://127.0.0.1:3000];

 ## Contributing